Travel.State.Gov > International Travel > Country Information > Georgia International Travel Information

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

 Road Conditions and Safety: Road conditions in Georgia differ significantly from those in the United States.
-Roads are frequently in poor condition with stretches of missing pavement and large potholes.
+Roads are frequently in poor condition with stretches of road missing pavement and having large potholes.
 Driving at night can be especially dangerous due to varying road and traffic conditions, poor lighting, and the presence of open range livestock.

 Traffic Laws: Vehicles drive on the right.
 Speed limits range from 80 to 110 km/hr.
 (50 to 69 m/hr.) on highways and 30 to 70 km/hr.
 (19 to 44 m/hr.) on urban thoroughfares.
 Motorists are not permitted to make right turns at red traffic lights.

 Public Transportation: Public transportation, while inexpensive, may be unreliable and uncomfortable.
-Minibuses are dangerous.They are often overcrowded, poorly maintained, lack seatbelts, and are frequently involved in accidents.
+Minibuses (“marshrutkas”) are often overcrowded, poorly maintained, lack seat belts, and are frequently involved in accidents.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Georgia, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Georgia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Georgia should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website, select “broadcast warnings”.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website under “Broadcast Warnings”.